Do I Need a Survey When I Buy Property?

 Buyer Beware applies and means the property is “as is” or subject to all defects.
-It is vital that you carry out searches, inspections and survey and that you are aware of any defects.
-From completion you will take the property subject to defects. .
+It is vital that you carry out searches, inspections and survey so that you are aware of any defects.
+From completion you will take the property subject to any defects.
+Ask relevant questions of the seller and get all statements in writing.

-Your conveyancer will carry out searches for you.
-But they will not attend the property and the inspection and survey are down to you.
+Your Conveyancer will carry out searches for you.
+But they will not attend the property and the inspection and survey* are down to you.
+They also cannot check the seller’s replies are correct.
+They can only report to you what the seller has said to them.
+You must employ experts to check things like the gas and electrics.

-Unless the property is a New Build, and you are buying from the Developer, then it would be against legal advice to proceed without a Survey.
-Additionally, the Survey should be as detailed as you can afford.
-A Homebuyers Survey is great but if you can afford a Structural Survey that is advisable.
+Unless the property is a New Build, and you are buying from a respected nationwide developer, then it would be against legal advice to proceed without a Survey.
+On all New Builds a surveyor’s “snagging report” is advisable.
+Additionally the Survey should be as detailed as you can afford.
+A Homebuyers Survey (Level 2 RICS Survey) is great but if you can afford a Structural Survey (Level 3) it is worth it.

 The Survey should reveal any structural concerns which you need to raise with the seller's conveyancer.
 Make enquiries as soon as possible through the Estate Agents and your conveyancer.
 You cannot raise enquiries after exchange.
-Once exchanged you are legally bound.
+Once exchanged you are legally bound and cannot raise issues.

 Do not rely on a lender valuation!

 This is NOT for your benefit and only the Lender may rely on it.
-Plus, it is NOT detailed enough and may be a desktop valuation with no physical visit to the property.
+Plus, it is NOT detailed enough and may be a desktop valuation with no physical attendance at the property.

 New Builds